aksurcos/project-1/README.md

 ### Deployment steps
 - On the GitHub repository's own page, click its own "Settings" tab
 - Choose Pages from the left hand menu
-- On Pages, under "Build and deployment" section, brach needs to be set as "main" and folder needs to be set as "root"
+- On Pages, below "Build and deployment" section, branch needs to be set as "main" and folder needs to be set as "root"
 - After this settings, the project will be automatically deployed.
+- On the GitHub repository's own page, it will be ready on the right side below Deployments section.

 ## Credits